Full time

 PhD: Students need a master degree or equivalent in a related subject area.
 PhD with progression from MPhil: Students need a Bachelor degree or equivalent with first or upper second class honours, in a related subject area.

-The Times Higher Education University of the Year (2023), Anglia Ruskin University (ARU) offers gold standard teaching (TEF, 2023) and expert tuition across its more than 100 flexible postgraduate degrees, making it a great option for students looking to deepen their academic and industrial knowledge of a subject.
-ARU’s campuses are located in three dynamic East Anglian cities: Cambridge, Chelmsford and Peterborough.
-Additionally, the...more
+Anglia Ruskin University (ARU) offers gold standard teaching (Teaching Excellence Framework (TEF), 2023) and expert tuition across more than 100 flexible postgraduate degrees, making it a great option for students looking to deepen their academic and industrial knowledge of a subject.
+ARU’s hosts four campuses in East Anglia: Cambridge, Chelmsford and Peterborough and Writtle.
+A partnership with ARU London provides an additional opportunity...more